IELTS Cue Card #Describe an experience about moving to a new house/school

 You should say:

-• What did you do there?
+• What benefits/drawbacks did you experience after shifting?

-And how was your experience.
+And how was your overall experience.

 Sample Answer :